 Brooklyn Truck Accident Lawyer

 Large trucks are used worldwide to deliver needed goods, including groceries, medications, and life-saving medical equipment, not to mention day-to-day toiletries and other items.
 They truly are a vital part of New York and the larger American economy.
+If you or someone you know has been injured in a truck accident in Brooklyn or NYC, contact the #1 Brooklyn Truck Accident Attorney today.

 Truck drivers have a responsibility to ensure their safety and that of others around them on the road.
 But according to the summary of large truck crashes put out by the New York State Department of Motor Vehicles each year, in 2014, almost 83% of large or 18-wheeler truck accidents were caused by human error or negligence.